-Intel[®] Intelligent Power Node Manager (NM) (Available when the Supermicro Power Manager [SPM] is Installed)
+Intel[®] Intelligent Power Node Manager (NM) (Available when the Supermicro Power Manager [SPM] is installed)

 The Intel[®] Intelligent Power Node Manager 3.0 (IPNM) provides your system with real-time thermal control and power management for maximum energy efficiency.
-Although IPNM Specification Version 3.0/2.0 is supported by the BMC (Baseboard Management Controller), your system must also have IPNM-compatible Management Engine (ME) firmware installed to use this feature.
+Although IPNM Specification Version 2.0/3.0 is supported by the BMC (Baseboard Management Controller), your system must also have an IPNM-compatible Management Engine (ME) firmware installed to use this feature.

-Note: IPNM specification support is dependent on the power supply used in the system.
+Note: Support for IPNM Specification Version 2.0 or Version 3.0 is dependent on the power supply used in the system.